Solving Burnout in Healthcare Workers

 Solving the burnout problem among healthcare workers

-This edition focuses on the sensitive and important topic of burnout.
-We are concerned about the increasing number of reports of midwives, nurses and students experiencing burnout.
-Tackling burnout is a shared responsibility.
-It requires us to collectively put our heads together to develop prevention strategies and create workplace cultures where it is OK to say “I think I’m burning out” and to reach out for support.
+As a nurse and midwife support service, one of our main concerns when it comes to healthcare workers is the increasing number of reports of midwives, nurses and students experiencing burnout.
+This occupational phenomenon is a shared responsibility and a large risk factor for the healthcare workforce.
+It requires us to collectively put our heads together to develop prevention strategies and create workplace cultures where it's okay to say “I think I’m burning out” and find the support you need - and most importantly, identify the stages of burnout when they're happening.

 Body